Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Random monotone vector fields on nonlinear spaces

 so that Lemma \ref{YosidaProp} yields $A_\lambda(s,x)\in A(s,J_\lambda(s,x))$ as well as $\norm{A_\lambda(s,x)}_{J_\lambda(s,x)}=\frac{1}{\lambda}d(x,J_\lambda(s,x))$ for all $\lambda>0$, $s\in T$ and $x\in\mathrm{dom}(J_\lambda(s,\cdot))$.

-There are various possible measurability properties for such operators which can be imposed.
+There are various possible measurability properties for such maps which can be imposed.
 In the context of a Hilbert space with an operator $A:T\times X\to 2^X$, the most direct is perhaps to assume that $A$ satisfies

-for any open set $U\subseteq X$, a property that is often called (Effros) measurability.
-We refer to \cite{AubinFrankowska2009,CastaingValadier1977} for further discussions on measurable set-valued operators.
-In Hilbert spaces and when $A$ is maximally monotone, as also outlined in \cite{Bianchi2016}, it follows by Lemma 2.1 from \cite{Attouch1979} that this assumption implies (and is in fact equivalent to) the property that $J_\lambda(\cdot,x)$ is $\mathcal{T}$/$\mathcal{B}(X)$-measurable for any $x\in X$ and some (or any) $\lambda>0$.
+for any open set $U\subseteq X$, a property that is often called Effros measurability.
+We refer to \cite{AubinFrankowska2009,CastaingValadier1977} for further discussions on measurable set-valued maps.
+In Hilbert spaces and when $A$ is maximally monotone, as also outlined in \cite{Bianchi2016}, it follows by \cite[Lemma 2.1]{Attouch1979} that \eqref{meas} is equivalent to the property that $J_\lambda(\cdot,x)$ is $\mathcal{T}$/$\mathcal{B}(X)$-measurable for any $x\in X$ and some (or any) $\lambda>0$.

-However, this equivalence does not seem to readily transfer to this hyperbolic setting.
-It is at first not completely clear how to adequately transfer the above measurability assumption to the nonlinear context, and if phrased as satisfying $\eqref{meas}$ for any open set $U\subseteq TX$, then the question for a suitable topology on $TX$ remains.
-Further, for any immediate such choice, neither direction of the above equivalence seems to hold.
+However, this equivalence does not seem to readily transfer to this metric setting.
+In particular, it is already not completely clear how to adequately transfer the above measurability assumption to the nonlinear context, and if phrased as satisfying \eqref{meas} for any open set $U\subseteq TX$, then the question for a suitable topology on $TX$ remains, where for any immediate such choice, neither direction of the above equivalence seems to hold.

-As it will be critical for us to guarantee the measurability of the resolvent, we will hence focus on this latter property.
-So we arrive at the following official definition:
+As it will be critical for us to guarantee the measurability of the resolvent, we will hence focus on this latter property (similar to \cite{Bianchi2016}).
+So, we arrive at the following official definition: